How Do You Search for Arrest Records in Greenville County, South Carolina? – Us Warrants

 Your search remains confidential.
 The search subject will not be notified.

-If you are looking for arrest records for Greenville County, SC and end up at the local municipal court, your trip will prove to be futile.
+If you are looking for arrest records for Greenville County, South Carolina and end up at the local municipal court, your trip will prove to be futile.
 The website of the local branch of the judiciary clearly states that they do not offer police records or the facility to launch an active warrant search for an applicant.

 So, how do you check a criminal record in Greenville County, SC?